 Our dedicated admissions team in New York is here to help guide you through every part of the process.
 If you need assistance, please email firstname.lastname@example.org.

-- Applications: For the entering class of 2021 is available on our website.
+- Applications: The application for the entering class of 2021 is available on our website.
 The application for the entering class of 2022 will be available on our website on July 15th.
-Applications will be accepted on a rolling basis.
+Applications are accepted on a rolling basis.

 - Priority consideration for scholarships: January 31, 2022

 We seek outstanding students with the academic preparation, maturity and commitment to master a rigorous medical school curriculum.
 As the first and only medical school in the world to incorporate global health components into all four years of the core curriculum, we also give merit to applicants who exhibit a strong interest in global medicine, public health, and working with diverse and underserved populations and cultures.
 Admission requirements include:

 - A completion of high school or university degree outside of Israel